 The following section describes how to design a Form to start collecting data (Records) from your users.
-It presents the available field types and the common and individual properties they have which make the Form Designer a very powerful tool.
+It presents the available Field types and the common and individual properties.
 It also shows how to add, edit, delete and move fields in the Form.

 In order to gather the information you need, you must design a Form that collects the correct data.
 Your data is collected using various types of fields.
 A user then fills in a Form, entering data into the defined fields.
 This is then stored in your Database as a Record.

 Forms are very flexible, and allow you to mix-and-match fields to capture a variety of data types.
 For instance:

 - A unique identifier for a beneficiary can be generated using a Serial Number field.